anthello147/passwds-gen/README.md

 ## Building from source

 #### Windows:
-Note: In the following instructions, replace "Program Files" with "Program Files (x86)" for 32-bit machines.

 At the command-line, change your working directory to the location of the downloaded source code (replace `C:\Users\foobar\Downloads` with the location of your downloaded source code):
 ```commandline
 C:\Users\foobar> cd "C:\Users\foobar\Downloads"
 ```
-Then, compile the source code:
+Then, compile:
 ```commandline
 C:\Users\foobar\Downloads> g++ passwds-gen.cpp -o passwds-gen.exe
 ```
-After.that create the folder `passwds-gen` in the folder `C:\Program Files` and move the compiled passwds-gen.exe file to the newly created folder.
+After that create the folder `passwds-gen` in `C:\Program Files` and move the compiled passwds-gen.exe file to the newly created folder.
 A dialog may pop up asking for administrative privileges to move the file; agree to this.

 You will then need to add `C:\Program Files\passwds-gen` to PATH.
 You can do this through Control Panel.